This is a recurring article that is constantly updated. Additional questions about the VA Loan? Shoot us an email

 The VA loan is a zero down mortgage with a low interest rate.
 It is offered to active duty who have served for at least two years, reservists, veterans and eligible surviving spouses.
 This loan is guaranteed by the VA.
 That’s financial jargon for saying the VA helps you get an amazing mortgage allowing you to buy a home earlier and with less money than most people will have the opportunity too.

-Reservists can use the VA Loan if they served for at least six years with 90 days of AD in that time.
+Reservists can use the VA Loan if they served for at least six years or have done AD for a 90 day period

 Statement of Service